darliedcjw/JA-IMS-Backend/README.md

 bash BashScripts/RunDev.sh
 ```

+The backend application can be accessed via via `http://localhost:2000`.
 This method is ideal for local development and testing, as it includes integration tests to validate functionality.

 # [Optional] Running Services via Docker

 If you prefer a quick way to deploy all services (JA-IMS-Frontend, JA-IMS-Backend, and MySQL Database), you can use Docker Compose.
-Note that this method is not recommended if you plan to run integration tests locally, as it bypasses unit testing.
+Note that this method is not recommended if you plan to run integration tests locally, as it bypasses unit testing (only applicable to backend application's unittest).

 **Steps**: